iaspnetcore/BarTenderLabelPrinter/readme.md

 # BarTenderLabelPrinter

-Windows Forms application for easier label printing through BarTender.
+ Windows Forms application for easier label printing using the BarTender .NET SDK.

 ## Requirements